litterat/litterat/100DaysOfCode.md

 Next steps list.
 A general list of things that could be done next in no particular order.

-PEP
+ litterat-bind
  - Deeper looker at defaults for Lists, Sets and other collections.
  - Investigate removing the primitive array bridge classes and replace with generated MethodHandles.
  - Look at @Field name overrides and develop some rules/errors to ensure no name conflicts.
- - Dates and timestamps.
+ - Dates, timestamps and other atoms.
- - Create PEP error examples and test edge cases.
+ - Create bind error examples and test edge cases.
  - Investigate Union class type.

- Schema
+ - Decide if DataClassComponent needs a boolean isRequired attribute.

+ litterat-schema
  - Review the schema language and look at schema annotations.
  - Review schema arrays and look at multi-dimensional arrays as part of schema design.